 Read this travel guide featuring 9 things you need to know before visiting Lovcen National Park in Montenegro.

-In this quick guide, I’ll reveal to you 9 things to know before visiting, which should answer most of your questions about how to get here, what to expect, and more!
+After exploring the park on a day trip from Kotor, I’ve written this travel guide to help you do the same.
+I’ll reveal to you 9 things to know before visiting, which should answer most of your questions about how to get here, what to expect, and more!

 1. You Can Visit Lovcen National Park on a Day Trip from Kotor or Budva